LibriVox/librivox-ansible/README.md

 These are the Ansible playbooks used to deploy [LibriVox](https://librivox.org/).
-They are designed for and tested on an Ubuntu Xenial target with networking and SSH already configured.
+They are designed for and tested on an Ubuntu Jammy target with networking and SSH already configured.
 The playbooks do everything else.

 ## Scrubbed catalog database